Internships can be paid, unpaid, or for academic credit. How do you evaluate and weigh these options?

 University Internship Programs (UIP)

 University Internship Programs is a signature UVA program offering a formal academic internship and more than a 40 year history of supporting students in making contributions to public service through the world of work.
-Earn four credits for a summer or academic-year internship in combination with an upper level Sociology or Psychology course.
-View current UIP internship listings to review approved employer partners and learn about the application process.
-Keep in mind important UIP deadlines in applying for semester internships and/or summer "to go" internships.
+The program is offers the ability to earn four credits in an upper level Sociology or Psychology course with a complementing internship to apply classroom learning in a career field of interest.
+In 2018-19, UIP will transition to the UVA Internship Placement Program to continue to provide students with the same high quality internship opportunities with prequalified organizations within the Charlottesville community and a new model for academic credit.

 This one-credit course is offered to support students who are required to receive credit by an employer offering an internship that is typically unpaid.
-The course is a professional development class taken concurrently with an academic semester internship or following a summer internship.
+The course is a professional development class taken most often as a post reflection internship course after a summer internship, but is offered as a concurrent course to complement an internship during the academic year.
 The course typically meets 3-5 times per semester and is a University Studies credit/no-credit course that is Pass/Fail.

 Some academic departments offer an Independent Study course with an option to earn between one to three credits.
 If your internship will be closely related to the subject matter of a particular department or the research of a professor, consider scheduling a meeting to speak with a professor about your internship and projects.
 Draft a proposal and suggest ways that you could write papers, conduct research, and/or write reflective journals that connect your internship to the classroom.
 This work could be evaluated and used to determine your performance for the Independent Study credits.
 This option takes advanced planning and is a limited option because it depends on faculty availability as an advisor to your experience.